What to Wear For Your Family Session

 Consider wearing comfortable, but clean and decent, shoes since taking pictures with me may require some exploring of our environment.

-Make sure you feel great in what you’ve chosen.
+Make sure you feel great in whatever you’ve chosen to wear.

 Hair cuts should be done two weeks prior to your session.